Serve Static Site With ASP.NET and Kestrel

 Use the

-command to enable the systemd service so the web application runs on system startup.
-And include the--now
+systemctl enablecommand to enable the systemd service so the web application runs on system startup.
+And include the--nowflag to also start the application right away.sudo systemctl enable --now kestrel-www.example.com.serviceUse the

 References